ml5js/ml5-website-v01/docs/api-SketchRNN.md

 This original paper and implementation of SketchRNN was made in TensorFlow and ported to [Magenta.js](https://magenta.tensorflow.org/get-started/#magenta-js) by [David Ha](https://twitter.com/hardmaru).
 The ml5.js implementation was ported by [Reiichiro Nakano](https://github.com/reiinakano).

-A list of completes models that you can with SketchRNN can be found [here]()
+The ml5 library includes [a list of supported SketchRNN models](https://github.com/ml5js/ml5-library/blob/master/src/SketchRNN/models.js).

 ## Example